jeyabalaji/LaTeX-workshop/README.md

 2. Register for a new account and login to your account.
 3. Click on create first project and select blank project.
 4. Name your first project and click create.
-5. Copy the code from template.tex file from this repo and replace it in your code area of shareLatex.
+5. Copy the template (template.tex) file from this repo and replace it in your code area of shareLatex.
 6. Your env is ready.